tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![datetime-range](Images/alpaca-data-bb.png)

-* Applying a Monte Carlo simulation to forecasting the future daily closing prices of `BB` stock involves multiplying the closing price of each preceding trading day by a randomly generated daily return approximated by a normal probability distribution given the historical average and standard deviation of `BB` daily returns.
+* Applying a Monte Carlo simulation to forecasting the future daily closing prices of `BB` stock involves multiplying the closing price of each preceding trading day by a randomly generated daily return approximated by a normal probability distribution, given the historical average and standard deviation of `BB` daily returns.

-* In other words, each `BB` closing price of the preceding trading day is multiplied by a randomly chosen daily return where values closer to the expected daily return have a higher probability of occurring while values farther away from the expected daily return have a lesser probability of occurring.
+* In other words, each `BB` closing price of the preceding trading day is multiplied by a randomly chosen daily return, where values closer to the expected daily return have a higher probability of occurring, while values farther away from the expected daily return have a lesser probability of occurring.

   ![bb-normal-distribution](Images/bb-normal-distribution.png)